jaspector

 New construction, additions, remodeling, and permit-subject electrical, mechanical, and plumbing work; examples include demolition, new homes or buildings, room additions, enclosures, carports, decks and patio covers, garage conversions, landscape irrigation, retaining walls, water heaters, fences, fireplaces, skylights, structures over 120 square feet, swimming pools and spas, and re-roofing.

-Typical processing time is 8 to 10 weeks for accepted complete plan submittals; inter-department approval routing is approximately two to three weeks..
+Building permit processing times in unincorporated Siskiyou County, CA typically run 8 to 10 weeks for accepted complete plan submittals; inter-department approval routing is approximately two to three weeks..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: One-story detached accessory structures up to 120 square feet with no mechanical, electrical, or plumbing; Fences 6 feet high or less; Retaining walls 4 feet high or less unless supporting surcharge; Water tanks on grade up to 5,000 gallons with ratio not exceeding 2:1; Sidewalks and driveways, subject to other county or department approvals; Interior finish work such as painting, papering, tile, carpeting, cabinets, and countertops; Prefabricated pools under 24 inches deep; Swings and other playground equipment; Window awnings projecting 54 inches or less from the exterior wall with no added support; Decks up to 200 square feet, up to 30 inches above grade, not attached to a dwelling, and not serving a required exit door.
+Not all construction work requires a permit in unincorporated Siskiyou County, CA. The following work is generally exempt: One-story detached accessory structures up to 120 square feet with no mechanical, electrical, or plumbing; Fences 6 feet high or less; Retaining walls 4 feet high or less unless supporting surcharge; Water tanks on grade up to 5,000 gallons with ratio not exceeding 2:1; Sidewalks and driveways, subject to other county or department approvals; Interior finish work such as painting, papering, tile, carpeting, cabinets, and countertops; Prefabricated pools under 24 inches deep; Swings and other playground equipment; Window awnings projecting 54 inches or less from the exterior wall with no added support; Decks up to 200 square feet, up to 30 inches above grade, not attached to a dwelling, and not serving a required exit door.
 Note: Some categories still require other county approvals, and related work may still require permits.
 Fencing has Planning Division review.
+When in doubt, confirm with the local building department before starting work.